 So what would I have done differently if I had known my results?

 I think if I had understood my capacity to build muscle, I would have been inspired to focus on it when I was younger.
-Maybe I’d have stuck at kick boxing for longer or been better at it as a result.
+Maybe I’d have stuck at kick boxing for longer and got better at it as a result.

 I can’t rewind time.
 And life involves a degree of experimentation.
 But I think I’d have benefited from having a greater appreciation of my physical potential at an earlier age.